-- Hydrocortisone ABM is usually given as an injection at your doctor's office, hospital, or clinic.
-If you will be using Hydrocortisone ABM at home, a health care provider will teach you how to use it.
-Be sure you understand how to use Hydrocortisone ABM.
+- Hydrocortisone ABM solution is usually given as an injection at your doctor's office, hospital, or clinic.
+If you will be using Hydrocortisone ABM solution at home, a health care provider will teach you how to use it.
+Be sure you understand how to use Hydrocortisone ABM solution.
 Follow the procedures you are taught when you use a dose.
 Contact your health care provider if you have any questions.

 - Keep this product, as well as syringes and needles, out of the reach of children and pets.
 Do not reuse needles, syringes, or other materials.
 Ask your health care provider how to dispose of these materials after use.
 Follow all local rules for disposal.

-- If you miss a dose of Hydrocortisone ABM, contact your doctor right away.
+- If you miss a dose of Hydrocortisone ABM solution, contact your doctor right away.

-Ask your health care provider any questions you may have about how to use Hydrocortisone ABM.
+Ask your health care provider any questions you may have about how to use Hydrocortisone ABM solution.

 Uses of Hydrocortisone ABM in details